Transcranial photobiomodulation of the brain

 1. Light energy penetrates the tissues and is absorbed by the mitochondrial enzyme cytochrome oxidase C.

-2. This triggers the production of ATP (adenosine triphosphate) — a key source of cellular energy.
+2. This triggers the production of ATP (adenosine triphosphate ), a key source of cellular energy.

-3. The process activates mitochondrial respiration , reduces inflammation , oxidative stress , and stimulates neurogenesis (the formation of new neurons).
+3. The process activates mitochondrial respiration, reduces inflammation, oxidative stress, and stimulates neurogenesis (the formation of new neurons).

 Effects of photoneuromodulation:

-• Improving cognitive functions (memory, attention, concentration)
+• Improvement of cognitive functions (memory, attention, concentration)

-• Reducing anxiety and depressive symptoms
+• Reduced anxiety and depressive symptoms

-• Improving sleep quality and mood
+• Improved sleep quality and mood

 • Supporting recovery from brain injuries and age-related disorders